vishnu-ivariable/vishnu-ivariable/README.md

 ### Hey, its vishnu here

-I'm currently engaged in closed loop system design for neuromodulation.
+I'm currently engaged in closed loop system design for neuromodulation on low power SOC.
 I have strong passion for programming.

 <!--
 **vishnu-ivariable/vishnu-ivariable** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.